halpha9/Bankist/README.md

 # Bankist
-This is a Banking APP with 4 accounts, these accounts can interact with each othe.
+This is a Banking APP with 4 accounts, these accounts can interact with each other.

 You can send funds between them provided there is enough money in the account.
 You can request a loan provided the amount in the account is 10% of the loan.